 - A funeral takes over 2.5 hours including procession from the Funeral Home to the Church, Church to Cemetery Burial, and Cemetery to place of Bereavement.

 B. Funeral Liturgy

 - Fr.
-David will meet with family members after the "Gathering in the Presence of the Body" at the Funeral Home for music planning.
+Jean will meet with family members after the "Gathering in the Presence of the Body" at the Funeral Home for music planning.
 It will occur during visitation hours.

 - Deacon of the parish will lead the "Vigil Service" at the Funeral Home at proper time.

 - Secular music will not be permitted at Church.
 You can use secular music at the Funeral Home during visitation and/or at the Bereavement lunch.

 - Pastor will contact the Music Director.